PracHub

 2) 100 coin flips with unknown bias

 A coin is flipped 100 times.
-The probability of Heads is an unknown parameter ppp, where p∼Unif(0,1)p \sim \mathrm{Unif}(0,1)p∼Unif(0,1) a priori.
+The probability of Heads is an unknown parameter ppp, with prior p∼Unif(0,1)p \sim \mathrm{Unif}(0,1)p∼Unif(0,1).

 Tasks:

-1. What guessing strategy maximizes expected winnings?
+1. What guessing strategy maximizes your expected total winnings?

 3) Stop/continue with a 10-sided die (single-player and competitive)

 A fair 10-sided die (faces 1–10) is rolled repeatedly.
-You maintain a running profit SSS, starting at S=0S=0S=0.
+You keep a running profit SSS, starting at S=0S = 0S=0.
+On each roll:

-• If you roll 2–10 , you add that value to SSS .
+• Roll 2–10 : that value is added to SSS .

-Tasks (single-player): Determine the optimal stopping rule.
+Tasks — single-player: Determine the optimal stopping rule.

 4) Bidding the sum of two dice with private information